 ● ● ●

-With AEP right on the horizon, we recommend one great way you can learn more about plans in your area.
-The Medicareful Plan Finder shows you Medicare plans nearby and connects you with an agent who can help you.
+With AEP just beginning, we recommend one great way you can learn more about plans in your area — the Medicareful Plan Finder.
+This tool can show you Medicare plans offered in your area and connect you with an agent who can help you.
 Get started by clicking any orange Find Your Plan link today!

 Medicare Interactive — Six things to know about Fall Open Enrollment